 - Estranged students

-- Low income students in receipt of free school meals (within previous 6 years)
+- Students in receipt of free school meals (within the last 6 years)

 - Students from areas of multiple deprivation (*see IMD look up tool below)

 - Students from low participation neighbourhoods (**see POLAR4 look up tools below).